Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\para{Frequency-inspired losses.} To validate the effectiveness of our proposed frequency contrastive loss $\mathcal L_\text{fc}$, frequency ratio consistency loss $\mathcal L_\text{fr}$, cross-video frequency agreement loss $\mathcal L_\text{fa}$, we ablate them {one by one} in our framework and show the results in Table~\ref{table9}.
-We observe clear performance drop by removing any of them.
+To validate the effectiveness of our proposed frequency contrastive loss $\mathcal L_\text{fc}$, frequency ratio consistency loss $\mathcal L_\text{fr}$, cross-video frequency agreement loss $\mathcal L_\text{fa}$, we ablate them {one by one} in our framework and show the results in Table~\ref{table9}.
+We observe a clear performance drop by removing any of them.